-Every FEEL expression executed in a certain D, and every value has a type.
-The FEEL types are organized as a lattice (see Figure 10.16 with upper type Any and lower type Null.
+Every FEEL expression executed in a certain context has a value in D, and every value has a type.
+The FEEL types are organized as a lattice (see Figure 10.16), with upper type Any and lower type Null.
 The lattice determines the conformance of the different types to each other.
 For example, because comparison is defined only between values with conforming types, you cannot compare a number with a boolean or a string.